 The President & CEO of Employers Holdings (EIG) is Buying Shares

-This is Dirks’ first Buy trade following 6 Sell transactions.
-Following this transaction Douglas Dirks’ holding in the company was increased by 4.17% to a total of $14.1 million.
+In addition to Douglas Dirks, 4 other EIG executives reported Buy trades in the last month.
+This recent transaction increases Douglas Dirks’ holding in the company by 1.25% to a total of $13.89 million.

 See today’s analyst top recommended stocks >>

-The insider sentiment on Employers Holdings has been neutral according to 57 insider trades in the past three months.
-This sentiment is slightly lower than the average sentiment of company insiders in this sector.
+The insider sentiment on Employers Holdings has been positive according to 60 insider trades in the past three months.
+This sentiment is higher than the average sentiment of company insiders in this sector.

 Company insider trades’ information is brought to you by the DailyInsider, a proprietary algorithm that analyzes insider trading activity to detect the most attractive trading opportunities.
 To subscribe to the DailyInsider visit this page.